Atom Learning logo

 • when they can start answering the questions

-At least one invigilator will available to help your child if they need any support.
+At least one exam invigilator will available to help your child if they need any support.

 Your child’s details, such as their name, primary school, and date of birth, plus the date and time of the test, will be pre-written on each of their answer sheets.
-At the start of each test, your child will be asked to check that this information is correct.
-If any information is incorrect, they can raise their hand and an invigilator will help.
+If any information is incorrect, they can raise their hand at the start and an invigilator will help.

 What subjects are tested on the FSCE 11 plus?